CodeWithDee-073/CodeWithDee-073/README.md

 <p align="left">
 - 💬 Feel free to ask me about:
-  <strong>Getting started with C++ and Java, or tips for learning programming more effectively.</strong>
+  <strong>Getting started with C++ and Java or tips for learning programming more effectively.</strong>
 </p>

 <p align="left">